 I have a daughter who loves to sing, but singing lessons can be very expensive for large family of ten, so I was so happy to receive free access with a product review of The Vocal Gym for Homeschool.
 Here is my review.

 Disclosure: This is a sponsored post.
-I received product and was compensated for my time writing this article.
+I was compensated for my time writing this article.
 All opinions are my own.

 Learn To Sing At Home

 If you want to have homeschool singing lessons at home, you can use The Vocal Gym for Homeschool.
 It is an online course that teaches singing and gives you, as the homeschool teacher, a way to track progress as you can see the quizzes, activities and assignments.

 Richard Fink IV, the founder of Throga and a renowned vocal coach, brings his expertise and experience to The Vocal Gym, ensuring students receive top-notch instruction and guidance.
 Richard's accolades include being the “world’s leading online vocal coach” according to the Wall Street Journal and is a 3 x Guinness World Record holder for the world’s longest held note.

 Personalized and Interactive Learning: The Vocal Gym for Homeschool is a self-paced, online course offering a personalized learning experience based on each student's vocal profile, It is the the only vocal technique that has been awarded a U.S Patent.
 The course is suited for all skill levels and does not require prior knowledge of music theory.

 Carnegie Credit Qualifying: The course allows students to earn Fine Arts or Extracurricular Credit, recognized across all 50 U.S. States.
 The self-paced program enables students to log 150+ hours of learning and vocal development per year.

 Parental Oversight: Parents can monitor their child’s progress, practice time, and work through the Parent Portal.
 The course also includes a Homeschool Toolbox to guide parents through course assignments and provide access to quiz keys and extras.